“Projects we have completed demonstrate what we know – future projects decide what we will learn.”

 Everstream – Expansion Phase 1

 Everstream is a regional fiber carrier and business-only provider of internet services.
-In 2019 and 2020 Everstream announced a 300 million dollar multi-phase expansion in the Midwest, providing backbone services for 5G upgrade capability, along with an array of fiber services to businesses.
+In 2019 and 2020 Everstream announced a $300 million multi-phase expansion in the Midwest, providing backbone services for 5G upgrade capability, along with an array of fiber services to businesses.

 In August of 2019, KDM was awarded a prime contract to provide turnkey engineering services.
 Our design team went to work to optimize the routes and identify cost saving paths for our client.
 Our field teams and drafters utilized AutoCAD, Ike GPS, O-Calc, and our project management platform to complete this project.
 We coordinated daily with Everstream and their construction vendors to ensure permitting stayed ahead of construction.